openimis/openimis_docs/web_app_vb_user_manual.rst

 Click on the ``Delete`` button to delete the currently selected record.

-Before deleting a confirmation popup (:ref:`image66`) is displayed, which requires the user to confirm if the action should really be carried out?
+Before deleting a confirmation popup (:ref:`Image 66<image66>`) is displayed, which requires the user to confirm if the action should really be carried out?

 .. _image66:
 .. figure:: /img/user_manual/image24.png